BALI, INDONESIA TRAVEL GUIDE | TOURIST ATTRACTIONS, BUDGET HOTELS

 Yet, while mesmerizing the experience in Bali, Indonesia, do not forget the other equally important parts of your visit if you are on the island.
 By this, I’m specifically referring to the geographic makeup and the vistas that make the island a picturesque place to visit.

 Bali, Indonesia Tourist Spots

 Bali, Indonesia caters to a lot of temples; it is even said that there are more temples than homes in the place.
-These temples are actually shrines that are quiet and isolated but transforming to a festive place every temple anniversaries and festivals.
+These temples are actually shrines that are quiet and isolated but transform into a festive place for every temple anniversary and festival.
 During these events, there are dance performances, gambling, and cockfighting.
-All of the temples in the area are either facing the sea, mountain or sunrise.
+All of the temples in the area are either facing the sea, mountain, or sunrise.